dhoyle/splicedocs-jekyll/pages/SQLReference/SystemTables/SysSchemas.md

 # SYSSCHEMAS System Table

 The `SYSSCHEMAS` table describes the schemas within the current database.

-{% include splice_snippets/systablenote.md %}
+It belongs to the `SYS` schema.

-The following table shows the contents of the `SYSSCHEMAS` system table.
+The following table shows the contents of the `SYS.SYSSCHEMAS` system table.

 <table>
     <caption>SYSSCHEMAS system table</caption>